dltoth/UPnPDevice/README.md

       className& operator=(const className&)= delete;
 ```

-### Custom UPnPDevice and UPnPService
+### Custom UPnPDevice

-The most basic custom device or service consists of constructors and RTTI definition and initialization.
+The most basic custom device or service consists of constructors, RTTI definition, and initialization.
 The header file CustomDevice.h should consist of:

 ```
 /**